GoogleChromeLabs/perftools-runner/README.md

 The response is a JSON array of the tools that were run (e.g. `["LH", "PSI"]`).

+Note: every run of the tool logs the URL that was audited and tools to that were run to runs.txt.

 **Examples**

 Run Lighthouse and PSI against https://example.com: